MeshInspector/MeshLib/readme.md

     ```
 3. Open solution file MeshInspector/source/MeshLib.sln in Visual Studio 2019.
 Build it and run.

+## Build with VS2022 on Windows

+The steps are the same as for VS2019 above.
+The only exception is that you need to change `PlatformToolset` from `v142` to `v143` in `MeshLib/source/platform.props` after cloning MeshLib.

 ## Build with CMake on Linux
 This installation was checked on Ubuntu 20.04.4.